-The school will consider whether incidents which involve illegal activity or content, or otherwise serious incidents, should be reported to the police.
+The school will consider whether incidents should be reported to the police.

 11. Training

 All new staff members will receive training, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.